Defense Against Assault and Battery Charges in the State of New Mexico

 You may have caused injury to a household member, but that does not mean you are guilty of criminal battery.
 Count on our team to take every detail into consideration and present you with your options.
 In many cases, we can build a defense based on one or more of these points:

 - You responded appropriately to a threat or acted in self-defense.

 - The victim consented to physical contact knowing it could result in harm.

 - You acted in defense of another person.

 If convicted, you could face penalties of jail time, fines, or both – especially if you have a criminal history.
 Ultimately, you could become financially responsible for the accuser’s medical bills, lost wages, and pain and suffering.
 Before you start to imagine the worst-case scenario, give our office a call.
 We will calmly evaluate your case and create a plan of action.
 With our team on the case, you can expect to achieve the best possible outcome.

 Schedule an Appointment, Today!

 If you’re facing charges for assault or battery, you require legal protection.
 If you would like to speak with our criminal battery lawyer in New Mexico, make an appointment and get started today by contacting the Law Office of W. Shane Jennings.
 We offer initial consultations over the phone so you can see where your case can go from here.
 Once you schedule an appointment, you’ll be able to better understand your case better.
 W. Shane Jennings will represent you to the best of his abilities.
-With over 2,000 cases handled, you can put your trust in the hands of attorney W. Shane Jennings.
+With offices in Las Cruces and Hobbs and with over 2,000 cases handled, you can put your trust in the hands of attorney W. Shane Jennings.